InFog/evaldojunior.com/_drafts/are-microframeworks-for-beginners.md

-If you are building a big application, with tons of pages, database abstraction, pdf generation, email sending, reports and everything else in the most wild users' dream, a micro-framework can also be a good option.
+If you are building a big application, with tons of pages, database abstraction, pdf generation, email sending, reports and everything else in the most wild users' dreams, a micro-framework can also be a good option.

 But now the problem is that you will need to make choices and you have a whole world of options out there.
 And, of course, always remember: